How to qualify for a Habitat home

 If you do not qualify for a conventional mortgage

-IF YOU HAVE THE ABILITY TO PAY: Have an $1800 minimum gross monthly income.
+IF YOU HAVE THE ABILITY TO PAY: Meet the minimum gross monthly income based on county.
 The ability to pay is reviewed on a case-by-case basis.
 It is predicated on income, expenses, current debt, and other financial obligations.
 You must demonstrate a consistent, stable, documented source of income; no unsatisfied liens, no judgements; and the ability to pay $550-$700 each for a monthly mortgage payment.